shuttle-hq/shuttle-examples/_benchmarks/README.md

 This folder and document contains the materials that were used to test the performance (such as request throughput) of various example apps at different CPU limits.

+## Overview

+The tests were chosen to represent 3 levels of CPU intensity:

+- Light: A file server with very small responses
+- Medium: A fullstack app with medium large JSON responses from a database call
+- Heavy: An image processing server

 ## General Info

 - Date: 2024-02-15